 Don't Do Anything Dramatic

-You don’t need to remove a lot of hair or create high, dramatic arches.
+You don’t need to trim or pluck a lot of hair and create high, dramatic arches.
 In fact, please don’t!

 Sometimes, all it takes is trimming the hair of your brows or removing a few outlying hairs here and there.

 Keep the thickness